-Community Service for Families
+Community Service Ideas for Kids and Families

 Benefits of Community Service for Families

 Community service is one of the best ways to teach your child the value of empathy.
-Not only does volunteering show kids compassion and selflessness, but it can also teach them a variety of life skills as well.
-Although the main purpose of volunteering may be to help the community, there are also a number of benefits for your family to take advantage of.
+Not only does volunteering show kids kindness, compassion and selflessness, but it can also teach them a variety of life skills as well.
+Although the main purpose of volunteering may be to help the community, there are also a number of benefits of volunteering for your family to take advantage of.

 Community Service Builds Community Ties